 SCASD is currently considering how to improve playgrounds district-wide through a master planning process.
-The most current information was presented to the Board of Directos on June 3.
-The updated information is presented below:
+The most current information was presented to the Board of Directors on Sept.
+9, 2019.
+Click here to see the presentation.

 Metcalfe Architecture & Design, LLC presented the final master planning document taking into consideration all previous refinements.